Healthdirect Free Australian health advice you can count on.

 The Australian Government has listed the amount of each vitamin that should come from your food each day.

-For vitamin A this amount ranges from:
+For vitamin A this amount varies depending on age and sex:

-• 900μg daily for adult males
+• 900μg daily for males age 14 years old and above

 Here are some examples of the amount of vitamin A in your food: